ember-learn/ember-blog/source/2020-04-03-the-ember-times-issue-142.md

 ## [Release of ember-arg-types 🍎🍊](https://twitter.com/jonkilroy/status/1242639546749255681)

 [Jon Kilroy (@jkusa)](https://github.com/jkusa) released the `ember-arg-types` library which provides a decorator (`@arg`) that maps [glimmer arguments](https://guides.emberjs.com/release/upgrading/current-edition/glimmer-components/) to local component properties.
-This allows default values and type checking to be easily declared and documented in your component JS file.
+This allows default values and type checking to be declared and documented in your component JS file.

 In this example, `sortBy` will return the string argument passed or will default to the string `’id’`: